Morocco: Nineteenth and Twentieth Centuries

 While some women, usually the daughters of rabbis, did study the Bible, women were not obligated to study religious texts, as men were commanded to do.
 Women generally learned religious tradition from hearsay and prayers taught them by their mothers and grandmothers (Bashan).
 It has been pointed out that men’s monopoly of religious scriptures and their interpretations of them was a mechanism of men’s control over women (El-Or, 1992).
 But while women were considered ignorant of formal religious writings, they did not regard themselves as not participating in religious activities.
 Rather, women regarded religious duties as a gendered division of labor in which men expressed their religiosity by formal study and performing certain rituals, while women expressed theirs through interpersonal relations, such as charitable deeds for the poor, the ill and the unfortunate (Mizrachi).

 Perhaps the most significant and far-reaching influence on Jewish-Moroccan women’s gender roles and status was the spread of education through schooling that began in the 1860s.
 Education brought literacy to women in all socio-economic groups.
 If, in the past, only a few girls from privileged, usually rabbinical, families were taught to be literate (Bashan), schools also made it possible for women from poor families to acquire an education.
-They provided occupational and professional training to enable women to alleviate their poverty, to gain some economic independence and to acquire individual resources to accomplish upward social mobility.
+They provided occupational and professional training to enable women to alleviate their poverty, to gain some economic independence, and to acquire individual resources to accomplish upward social mobility.
 Education also exposed women to European cultural influences that changed society’s and their own perceptions of appropriate female gender roles.
 Eventually, it changed gender relations between men and women.

-The educational networks developed included the Alliance Israélite Universelle (AIU) schools, those of the Anglo-Jewish Association, Em ha-Banim, Bet Rivkah, the Organization for Rehabilitation Through Training (ORT), the French Protectorate and those of the Lubavitcher Hasidic movement.
+The educational networks developed included the Alliance Israélite Universelle (AIU) schools, those of the Anglo-Jewish Association, Em ha-Banim, Bet Rivkah, the Organization for Rehabilitation Through Training (ORT), the French Protectorate, and those of the Lubavitcher Hasidic movement.
 However, undoubtedly the dominant school system for Jewish children, including girls, was that established by the Alliance Israelite Universelle (AIU) (Laskier).
-The purpose of the AIU schools was to promote an emancipation movement in Moroccan Jewish society similar to that which had occurred in Europe, which would introduce secular thought, values and practices, including those relating to women, into a society that was considered backward, uncivilized and “Oriental” (Brown; Laskier; Malino, 1988).
+The purpose of the AIU schools was to promote an emancipation movement in Moroccan Jewish society similar to that which had occurred in Europe, which would introduce secular thought, values, and practices, including those relating to women, into a society that was considered backward, uncivilized, and “Oriental” (Brown; Laskier; Malino, 1988).
 The first girls’ school, which was a sex-segregated elementary school, was established in Tetuan in 1868 (Rodrigue, 1993).
 Because the Jewish communities in the major cities were more exposed to European culture and its influence than were the more traditional, conservative and religious cities in the interior and the south, girls in the major urban areas of the country received an elementary education earlier than did those on the periphery (Laskier).
 Likewise, girls in the new, prosperous, European quarters outside the mellah began school earlier than did those who lived inside the poorer, more conservative Jewish quarter (Donat, 1963).
 However, girls’ attendance at elementary school eventually rose throughout the country.
 Whereas only 310 girls attended school in 1872, 1,822 (a six-fold increase) were in school in 1912, the beginning of the colonial period.
 In 1912, twelve of the fifteen communities that had AIU schools had schools for girls (Laskier).

-The curriculum, which was almost identical for boys and girls, included arithmetic, European geography, written Arabic, Biblical history, Hebrew and French or another European language.
+The curriculum, which was almost identical for boys and girls, included arithmetic, European geography, written Arabic, Biblical history, Hebrew, and French or another European language.
 Teaching European languages was considered as not merely imparting a skill; it was intended to instill European culture, as well (Laskier).

 Through the vocational training programs that became part of the school curriculum, the AIU schools provided women with a means of gaining economic independence.
 During the early stages of the vocational training initiative, girls were trained in needlework and sewing, stereotypical fields of women’s expertise.
 During the colonial period, the AIU widened its vocational training program by initiating courses in bookkeeping, commercial correspondence, typing and stenography.
 A joint AIU-ORT boarding school was opened for girls from the interior and southern parts of the country.
-From 1950 to 1956 the number of girls in these joint schools doubled from four hundred to eight hundred and seven.
+From 1950 to 1956 the number of girls in these joint schools doubled from 400 to 807.
 In the 1960s, these schools provided less traditional, more modern occupational training through courses in laboratory assistance, industrial chemistry, cosmetic chemistry, hairdressing, window dressing, secretarial stenography and executive secretarial skills (Laskier).

 The AIU established secondary schools in 1912.
 During the colonial period, the French also opened vocational secondary schools for girls which taught commercial correspondence, typing and stenography (Laskier).

-Girls’ opportunity for continuing their education and for professional training was expanded with the establishment in 1867 of an AIU normal school (Institut Bischoffsheim) in Paris which recruited its students from AIU graduates in Morocco and then hired them as teachers throughout the Middle East.
+Girls’ opportunity for continuing their education and for professional training was expanded with the establishment in 1867 of an AIU normal school (Institut Bischoffsheim) in Paris, which recruited its students from AIU graduates in Morocco and then hired them as teachers throughout the Middle East.
 Teacher training offered girls who participated in the program an opportunity to gain a profession and thus to achieve upward mobility.
 Eventually, the AIU also established teacher seminaries in Morocco (Malino, Laskier).

 During the early years of the AIU’s educational programs for girls there seem to have been class differences in their motivation for acquiring an education.
 Girls from poor families tended to seek a vocational and professional education more than did girls from wealthier families.
 Thus, the former attended school more regularly than the latter, who left school to marry (Laskier).
 One interpretation of this phenomenon may be that poor girls thought that education compensated for their lack of financial resources in the marriage market and they therefore wanted an education to improve their social status, while wealthier girls relied on the attractiveness of their financial resources in this market and forwent education for marriage.
 Another interpretation may be that education, rather than marriage, became perceived as a means of social mobility for girls, especially for those from less than affluent families.
 However, in time, all girls actively sought an education, although class differences were still a factor in girls’ motivation for schooling during these years.
 Girls in the mellah considered education an economic necessity and wanted to work to help their parents and to be economically independent.
 Girls of middle and upper classes sought professional training for self-fulfillment and to maintain a middle-class standard of living.